ICanBoogie/Routing/README.md

 Whether a route has an assigned formatting value or not, the `format()` method still requires a formatting value, it does *not* use the assign formatting value.
-Thus, if you want to format a route with its assigned formatting value use the `formatting_value` property:
+Thus, if you want to format a route with its assigned formatting value, use the `formatting_value` property:

 ```php
 <?php